First, I have to say the picture really is me. And before you make any comments…

-To support my desire to figure out how life and the universe works, I studied electrical engineering, architecture, and physics, but honestly I learned more roaming out on the edge of science, where all the Mad-Max, crazy-inventor types live (not that I would call myself a crazy inventor type, even though I’ve raced a few dust-buggies across the empty wastelands of discovery).
+To support my desire to figure out how life and the universe works, I studied electrical engineering, architecture, and physics, but honestly, I learned more roaming out on the edge of science, where all the Mad-Max, crazy-inventor types live (not that I would call myself a crazy inventor type, even though I’ve raced in blind abandon across the empty wastelands of discovery).

 It was my passion for science, and a burning desire to explore the universe, that eventually led me to become a Sci Fi writer (and writing is a lot safer than blowing up a plasma containment vessel in an experimental inertial engine … yeah, that was a big OOPS!).

 So, what does that make me?

 I could say I’m just a receptacle for coffee, and while that might be truthful, it might also be the lack of coffee that keeps me moving.
 (Where the hell did I leave my coffee cup anyway?!?)

 Recently, I’ve retired from the real world (for the second time) and live in the beautiful Manzano Mountains of Central New Mexico.
 I have a wonderful roommate (who is also my business partner in our publishing company) and a large pack of dogs that are much better behaved than my children ever were.
 (Don’t get me wrong, I love my kids, but my dogs are MUCH less… difficult… than my children.)

 I have to admit that sometimes I do miss the outside world since I live like a hermit on a mountain top (where the air is thin and cold, and occasionally feels a bit like Mars).
-Please feel free to drop by my Facebook page to say hello, or to ask me about all those strange things I danced with in the quantum universe.
+Please feel free to drop by my Facebook group to say hello, or to ask me about all those strange things I danced with in the quantum universe.